 Disadvantages of a Dog Bakery Franchise

-- Royalty fees – I'm listing this separately.
-They often range from 3 to 8% of your total sales.
+I’m listing this separately.
+Commissions or royalties often range from 3 to 8% of your total sales.
 You will pay this as long as you are in business.

 If you have the money and don’t want to be bothered with the research and work required for a business start-up, then you might be a candidate for a dog bakery franchise.